kaizer1v/kaizer1v.github.io/all_collections/_posts/2021-04-20-even-you-can-be-a-designer.md

 ## 4. How

 Once you have figured out "why" they need "what" they need, you'll start strategising on how to achieve that.
 For the most part, you would have already done in the "what" phase by providing multiple fidelities of prototypes.
 The aim of the "how" question is to concretise on to an MVP (minimal viable product) and how you'll make that MVP reach your end users (aka marketing).
+This stage is when you wear your "developer hat".

+There's an important point to take note here.
+When thinking of the "how" part, it's very critical to not compromise on the "what" part of the solution.
+There are times when the technology limits one to provide the desired solution in order to solve the problem.
+Here's where creativity really picthes in; when one is able to nail the desired solution with the constraints using some sort of a "hack".

 ---